 As an expert sommelier and brewer, I can confidently say that arak does not need to be refrigerated.
 In fact, refrigerating arak is not recommended, as it can have a negative impact on the flavor and overall drinking experience.

-When it comes to enjoying arak, the traditional method involves pouring it into a narrow glass and adding .
+When it comes to enjoying arak, the traditional method involves pouring it into a narrow glass and adding water.
 The typical ratio is five parts water to one part arak, but this can be adjusted according to personal preference.
 Some individuals may prefer a stronger arak flavor and opt for a higher ratio of arak to water, while others may prefer a milder taste and dilute it more.

 Refrigeration is not necessary because arak is typically consumed at room temperature.
-Unlike or other that are often served chilled, arak is best enjoyed when its unique flavors and aromas can fully develop.
+Unlike vodka or other spirits that are often served chilled, arak is best enjoyed when its unique flavors and aromas can fully develop.
 Chilling arak can dull its flavors and diminish the complexity that makes it so enjoyable.

 In my personal experience, I have found that serving arak at room temperature allows its distinct characteristics to shine.
 The anise notes become more pronounced, and the overall drinking experience is enhanced.
 When arak is chilled, these flavors can be muted, and the nuances of the spirit may be lost.